sgebr01/ytjs-mre/README.md

   npm install
 ```

+Then, update the package.json for the library `jintr` in node_modules.
+Add the field `"main": "./dist/index.d.ts` to `node_modules/jintr/package.json`

-Then start the server with npm start
+Start the server with npm start

 ```bash
    npm start
 ```

-Then you need to update the package.json for the library `jintr` in node_modules.
-Add the field `"main": "./dist/index.d.ts`

-Then to connect the development APK on your phone to the computer you will need to scan the QR Code that appears with your phone's camera app.
+Then to connect the development APK on your phone to the computer you will need to scan the QR Code that appears in your terminal with your phone's camera app.

 From there, it should connect and you can edit any files you'd like and it will instantly reload.
-All of the app logic is located in `app.tsx`, and the actual API interaction with the youtubei.js library is in the `load()` function that is located there.
-The react native shims are in the Innertube function.
+All of the app logic is located in `app.tsx`, and the actual API interaction with the youtubei.js library is in the `load()` function within it.
+The react native shims are in the `Innertube.tsx` file.

-The youtubei.js library is in the youtubei.js folder (not in node_modules) since I had to update some shims to make it work with react native
+The youtube.js library is in the youtubei.js folder (not in node_modules) since I had to update some shims to make it work with react native

-If you have any questions or any issues arise setting this up, feel free to also contact me through sggebr1@gmail.com or through the original issue
+If you have any questions or any issues arise setting this up, feel free to contact me through sggebr1@gmail.com or through the original issue